anodejs/anodejs/docs/APPREPO_SETUP.md

 }
 ```

-Push changes in farm branch of the cluster repository into origin.
-This will automatically kick deployment process.
+Push changes in farm's branch of the cluster repository into origin.
+This automatically kicks deployment process.

-On ANODE dashboard you can try command ```deploy status``` to see what happened.
-Command ```log -a deploy.sys``` will show logs from ANODE's deployment service.
+On ANODE dashboard try command ```deploy status``` to see what happened.
+Command ```log -a deploy.sys``` shows logs from ANODE's deployment service.

 ## Create ANODE application

 ANODE looks for files called ```index.js``` and considers them ANODE applications.
 For each ANODE application, ANODE creates entry in the name space.
-The name is derived from the path of the file relatively to the repository root.
+The name is derived from the relative path of the file in the repository.

 For example, lets create directory ```aaa``` in our repository and place ```index.js``` in it that looks like: